AP® English Language vs. AP® English Literature | What Should You Choose?

 While you can consider the overall likelihood of scoring a 3 or higher on these two exams to understand their difficulty, these success rates are not the ultimate marker of an exam's difficulty.
 Whether you’ll do better in AP Lit or AP Lang depends on various factors.
 You should consider your career goals, study habits, and academic strengths and weaknesses before opting for either.

-During the years 2022 and 2023, AP Lit's success rate averaged 77%.
+During the years 2023 and 2024, AP Lit's success rate averaged 74.8%.
 AP Lit is considered ideal for the senior year of high school.
 With fewer students taking it than AP Lang, this may indicate that students spend more time prepping for it and have a higher success rate than in AP Lang.
-On the other hand, AP Lang has an average success rate of 56% on the 2022 and 2023 AP exams.
-AP Lang has consistently been among the most popular AP exams, with about 520,700 students taking it in 2022.
-With popular exams, the success rates may be lower due to the larger quantity of students taking them.
+On the other hand, AP Lang has an average success rate of 55.3% on the 2023 and 2024 AP exams.

 What's Common for AP Language and AP Literature?

-While these differences can help you pick one course over the other, you should also know what the two AP English courses have in common before deciding.
+Deciding between AP Lang vs AP Lit?
+The difference between AP English Language and Literature can help you pick one course over the other, however you should also know what the two AP English courses have in common to make a better choice for yourself.
 Let's start with the exam format first and then move on to the AP class structure for each course:

 Both AP Lit and AP Lang are offered as year-long classes in high school, and each course usually takes around 30 weeks to complete.
 Each course also consists of 9 units covered across 135 to 139 class periods.